 According to vitalism, only living organisms – since they possess vital force – would be the only ones capable of producing such compounds.
-Even Louis Pasteur 1822–1895, who helped put an end to spontaneous generation theory by his experiments on fermentation and whose work led to the inception of pasteurization, believed that fermentation was a vital action in which only life would be able to.
+Even Louis Pasteur 1822–1895, who helped put an end to spontaneous generation theory through his experiments on fermentation and whose work led to the inception of pasteurization, believed that fermentation was a vital action in which only life would be able to.
 (Ref.1)

 Vitalism eventually lost its support when modern experiments contested its validity.
 One of them was Friedrich Wöhler 1800 – 1882 who discovered in 1828 that urea could be chemically produced from inorganic salts potassium cyanate and ammonium sulfate.
 Vitalists believed that urea was an organic compound in the urine and produced only by living organisms.

 The modern definition of organic compounds is no longer based on their source.
-Rather, an organic compound is one in which the compound contains carbon atoms bound to other atoms via a covalent bond.
-However, chemists cannot reach into a consensus as to the absolute definition of an organic compound.
+Rather, an organic compound is one in which the compound contains carbon atoms attached to other atoms via a covalent bond.
+However, chemists cannot reach a consensus as to the absolute definition of an organic compound.
 Defining an organic compound as any compound containing a carbon atom would include those that are classified as inorganic.

 - Allotropes of carbon (e.g. diamond, graphite, coal) are also an exception.
 They are made up of only one type of element, which is carbon, and therefore would fail to be categorized as an organic compound since they are not, in the first place, a compound, but a pure element.

 Because living things are comprised of carbon-based compounds they can, therefore, be broken down into smaller, simpler compounds through decomposition when they die.
-Living organisms also excrete or secrete material that is considered an organic material (matter).
+Living organisms also excrete or secrete material that is considered organic material (matter).
 An organic matter pertains to any of the carbon-based compounds found in nature.

-Natural vs. Synthetic organic compounds
+Natural vs. Synthetic Organic Compounds

+- A natural organic compound (or simply natural compound) is one that is produced naturally, such as by plants or animals.
 Natural compounds are organic compounds that can be obtained from natural sources.
 They may be produced artificially but the process of doing so will make them rather expensive.
 Examples of natural compounds are sugars, enzymes, hormones, lipids, antigens, fatty acids, neurotransmitters, nucleic acids, proteins, peptides, amino acids, vitamins, lectins, some alkaloids and terpenoids, etc.

+- A synthetic organic compound (or synthetic compound) is an organic compound that is prepared by chemical manipulations (chemical reactions).
 Synthetic compounds are obtained by allowing the compounds to interact in a chemical reaction.
 They may have a counterpart in natural compounds or without.
 Many polymers (e.g. plastics, rubbers) are produced synthetically.

-A large organic compound is exemplified by a polymer (or a macromolecule).
+- A large organic compound is exemplified by a polymer (or a macromolecule).
 A polymer is comprised of many repeated subunits.